advenimus/databoard/README.md

 **Important for macOS users:**
 - First launch: Right-click the app and select "Open" to bypass Gatekeeper
 - You may need to grant Local Network permission in System Settings → Privacy & Security → Local Network
+- You may need to also run the command `sudo xattr -cr /Applications/DataBoard.app` to allow this app to run.

 ### Windows